 Because inverse psoriasis is prone to yeast and fungal infections, your doctor may dilute topical steroids and add anti-yeast and anti-fungal agents.

 If biologics are used as a treatment, your doctor will give you an injection or intravenous infusion of biologic drugs on a regular schedule.
-You might also be directed to continue with phototherapy or topical treatments at the same time.
+You might also continue with phototherapy or topical treatments at the same time.

 The symptoms of inverse psoriasis can be very uncomfortable.
 There are some steps you can take to increase your comfort levels, both physically and emotionally.